Best Temperature Range for Pet Snakes (Species Comparison)

 Ideal Snake Temperature Ranges (Species Comparison)

-Every snake enclosure needs a temperature gradient:
+Every snake enclosure should have a temperature gradient:

 Warm Side (Hot Spot)